Begin Your Path to a Career in Engineering

 The practical application of science, technology, engineering, and math (STEM) is emphasized throughout the curriculum.
 Science courses and applications include principles and practices in physics and chemistry, depending on the student’s interests.

 The curriculum relies heavily on the use of technology including, but not limited to, the proper use of an advanced, vector-based, programmable calculator (HP-50g® or equivalent), solid modeling programs, drafting software (AutoCAD®), simulation software for mechanical and electrical systems (Working Model®), and Microsoft Office®.
+This program can be completed 50% online.
 View Engineering Technology in the College Catalog

 A graduate of this program can successfully assist engineers in designing, developing, testing, documenting, and/or manufacturing industrial equipment and consumer products in a wide variety of applications.
 This program also provides students with an excellent introduction to engineering sciences at a four-year college or university.